alangudi417/ride-sharing-demand-analysis/README.md

 - Neighborhood Data – Aggregated trip counts by Chicago neighborhoods
 - Competitor Data – Trip volume information from existing taxi and ride-sharing companies
-- Weather Data – Weather conditions affecting trip duration and demand These datasets were cleaned, validated, and merged to create a unified analytical framework.
+- Weather Data – Weather conditions affecting trip duration and demand These datasets were cleaned, validated, and merged to create a unified analytical framework

 ## ⚙️ Methodology
 The project follows a structured data analytics workflow: